ananyaananavala/summer2024/python.md

 - definition of lists: a list is a data structure in python that is a mutable, or changeable, ordered sequence of elements.
 - why do we use lists: lists are great to use when you want to work with many related values. they enable you to keep data together that belongs together, condense your code, and perform the same methods and operations on multiple values at once.
-- what are the use cases of lists: python's list is a flexible, versatile, powerful, and popular built-in data type. it allows you to create variable-length and mutable sequences of objects. in a list, you can store objects of any type. you can also mix objects of different types within the same list, although list elements often share the same type
+- what are the use cases of lists: suitable for ordered collections where frequent additions and removals are needed.

 ***code 1*** running through the list names = ["anna", "tommy", "ken", "barbie"]